rerun-io/rerun-docs/docs/getting-started/python.md

 take any Nx2 or Nx3 numpy array as a collection of positions.

 Feel free to modify the code to log a different set of points.
-If you want to generate the colored cube from the build-in demo, you can use the following numpy incantation.
+If you want to generate the colored cube from the built-in demo, you can use the following numpy incantation.
 ```python
 SIZE = 10